Yu-val-weiss/hebrew-ner/README.md

 ### Testing the installation

-To test that the installation worked, start a Python interpreter by typing `Python`
+To test that the installation worked, start a Python interpreter

 Now run the following